 Child custody and visitation plans are called parenting plans in the state of Missouri.
 Parenting plans establish a child’s place of residence and primary guardianship and determine the time that each parent will have with the child.

-If a parent decides to move to a different state, this could affect child custody and visitation rights.
+If the custodial parent decides to relocate, this could affect child custody and visitation rights.
 In Missouri, if a parent wants to move away for longer than 90 days and take the children, that parent first has to provide the non-moving parent with notice 60 days before the move.
 If adequate notice is not given, the court could modify custody and visitation rights (§452.377).
+Whether you are a parent seeking to relocate or a parent that has received notice from the other parent of their intention to relocate, our attorneys understand the issues involved and can properly advise you as to the risks involved, potential outcomes, and sensible resolution.

 High Asset Divorce